-Hypo means "lower than normal" and saline/salinity "of or containing salt", therefore hyposalinity in the simplest of terms means a lower amount of salt is contained in the seawater.
+Hypo means "lower than normal" and saline/salinity "containing salt," therefore hyposalinity in simple terms means a lower than normal amount of salt is contained in the seawater.
 The salinity of seawater can be measured as Specific Gravity (SG) using a hydrometer or refractometer.
 Specific gravity is the measurement of density of liquids when compared with pure water, which has a specific gravity of 1.000.
-With the salinity level of oceans and seas around the world averaging at around 1.024 (specific gravity), lowering the amount of salt in water by a few points might be called hyposalinity.
-However, when it comes to saltwater aquariums, this term means bringing the salt content down to a range of 1.013 to 1.010 (specific gravity) to be effective for parasite control.
+With the salinity level of oceans and seas around the world averaging at around 1.024 specific gravity, lowering the amount of salt in the water by a few points might be called hyposalinity.
+However, when it comes to saltwater aquariums, this term means bringing the salt content down to a range of 1.010 to 1.013 SG to be effective for parasite control.
 When reducing the salinity, be sure the pH and temperature of the water do not differ from the current water conditions for the fish.

 The Effects of Hyposalinity

-All marine creatures require freshwater (as we also do) to survive, they just process it differently.
+All marine creatures require water (as we also do) to survive, they just process it differently.
 Since their bodies are less salty than the water surrounding them, saltwater is constantly entering their bodies by osmosis through the gills or skin, as well as by ingestion through the mouth.
-To prevent the loss of needed freshwater they take in seawater, process it to eliminate the salt molecules through special glands in the gills, and then retain the freshwater to maintain their body fluids with lower salinity than the seawater, which is about 3.5% salinity.
-When the salinity of seawater is lowered, or hyposalinity is applied, it results in a lowering of the osmotic pressure of the water at the same time, thus the related name: osmotic shock therapy (OST).
+To prevent the loss of needed freshwater within the body, they eliminate the salt molecules through special glands in the gills, and then retain the freshwater to maintain their body fluids with lower salinity than the seawater, which is about 3.5% salinity.
+When the salinity of seawater is lowered, or hyposalinity is applied, the decreased osmotic pressure of the water causes tissue cells to expand with water, thus the related name: osmotic shock therapy (OST).